CHT2520-web-prog/intro-to-laravel/intro_to_Laravel.md

 }
 ```

-- Back in the shell, run the following command
+- Back in the terminal/shell, run the following command

 ```
 php artisan db:seed